valentraverso/wishlist-react/readme.md

 This is how a task looks like, isn't it cool?😁<br>

 _Task Status_: The grey circle at the left shows the task status, it only have two (active: grey color | completed: blue color)<br>
 _Task Title_: This field is editable and it's the task itself.
 You could click it to rewrite your task and then press enter to save the changes.
-In case you dont press enter, modifications aren't going to be save.
+In case you dont press enter, modifications aren't going to be save.<br>
 _Delete Task_: At the right be could see a cross, if you click this button the task will be deleted.

 ***Filter by task status***